What is Business Process Automation? An Introduction to Streamlining Business Processes

 What is Business Process Automation?

+Business process automation automates all of the repeatable processes that are taking up time in your company—like transferring files, generating reports, or extracting data from unstructured sources—from one central location, your BPA software solution.
 Business process automation (BPA) software takes tedious, manual work out of your hands.
-All of the repeatable processes that are taking up time in your company—like transferring files, generating reports, or extracting data from unstructured sources—can be automated from one central location.

 The “process” part of business process automation is key.
 Take data extraction, for example.
 Automating tasks like web scraping or screen scraping is a solid start to business automation, but the process never ends there.
 You want to do something with the data you’ve collected.
 When you implement business process automation software, each step in the process automatically triggers the next.
 Maybe extracting the data triggers writing the data into a report, which in turn triggers encrypting the report and transferring it to another department.